blockchyp/blockchyp-go/docs/cli.md

   }
 ```

 ## The Route Cache

 BlockChyp automatically locates payment terminals on your network, even if you
-stick with DHCP (which you shouldn't do).
+stick with DHCP (which you still shouldn't do).
 Every time a payment terminal comes
 online, it reports its internal IP address to the BlockChyp gateway.
 It also
 updates its network status periodically.